What is chiropractic?

 Is chiropractic adjustment safe?

-Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headache, and neck and back pain.
+Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headache, neck and back pain.
 It has an excellent safety record.
 However, no health treatment is completely free of potential adverse effects.
-Prior to starting treatment, all regulated health professionals are obligated by their regulatory standards to obtain informed consent documented in a written form to treatment from their patients.
+Prior to starting treatment, all regulated health professionals are obligated by their regulatory standards to obtain informed consent documented in a written form before providing treatment to their patients.
 During this time your chiropractor will discuss the benefits, risks, and alternative options for managing your condition before treatment is started.